PieterCooreman/ChromeASP/README.md

 Classic ASP/VBScript developers never had an easy (and free) way to generate PDF files.
 This ASP script uses headless Chrome to get the job done.
 ## System requirements

 This script will most likely not work on any shared hosting environment.
-It will be only be useful in case you run your own Windows OS.
+It will only be useful in case you run your own Windows OS (server or localhost).

 - You need Chrome installed on your PC/Server
 - IUSR (or Everyone) needs full permissions on Chrome.exe file